Builder68/OpenEarlyMacsRAMexpansion/README.md

 ## INSTALLATION

-### Resistor R42 (LB)
+### Resistor R42 (*)

 Let's start the installation by opening one leg of resistor R42.
-Then, solder one end of a bodged cable, at least 5 cm long, to the via where the left leg was connected.
+Then, solder one end of a bodged cable of at least 5 cm long, to the pin hole where the left leg was connected.
 You need to do this as a first step because the expansion boards will later be on top of this connection point, making it much harder to make the connection.

-*Please note this will only apply to LB revisions that have an R42 resistor and IC U13F populated.
+*Please note this will only apply to LB revisions that actually have an R42 resistor and IC U13F populated.
 Early LB revisions from Macintosh 128K will not have these components.*

-### Resistor Arrays RP2 & RP3 (LB)
+### Resistor Arrays RP2 & RP3

-In order to install the auxiliary board, resistor arrays RP2 and RP3 must be removed from the logic board (LB) and solder in their places socket pin headers.
-The auxiliary board will connect to these sockets via  J6 & J7 which are male to male pin headers (machined round type)
+Prior to install the auxiliary board, resistor arrays RP2 and RP3 must be removed from the logic board and solder in their places socket pin headers.
+The auxiliary board will connect to these sockets via J5 & J6 which are male to male pin headers (machined round type).

 ## Boards Install